groupoasys/data_ieee96/README.md

 # data_ieee96

-This repository includes the data of the IEEE RTS-96 test system [1] modified to accommodate 19 wind farms as proposed in [2].
+This blablaba includes the data of the IEEE RTS-96 test system [1] modified to accommodate 19 wind farms as proposed in [2].
 This power systems includes 73 nodes and 120 transmission lines.
 Each data file is explained below:

 - thermal_ieee96.csv: data on thermal generators including minimum and maximum outputs, variable cost and ramping limits